nortikin/sverchok/docs/nodes/generator/script1_lite.rst

 Syntax
 ------

+To intialize a scriptnode you must provide a "directive", it's where you define sockets and other scriptnode specific properties.
+The directive is rigidly wrapped with a pair of tripple quote marks: **"""**, never single quotes like **'''**.

 The syntax looks like this::

+    """
-    """   (tripple """ quote marks to demark the header, not single quotes like ''' ) in socketname  type  default=x nested=n
+    in socketname  type  default=x nested=n
     in socketname2 type  default=x nested=n
     out socketname type  # (optional)